Super-Node

 1. Go to Policy > Client Settings.

-3. Click + and select the devices you want to define as Super Nodes and then click Add.
+4. Select the devices you want to assign as super nodes and click Add.